Snowflake-Labs/sfquickstarts/site/sfguides/src/cloud_native_data_engineering_with_matillion_and_snowflake/cloud_native_data_engineering_with_matillion_and_snowflake.md

 ## Conclusion
 Duration: 1

-Congrats !
-You have successfully developed a well-orchestrated pipeline!
+Congrats!
+You have successfully developed a well-orchestrated data engineering pipeline!

 ### What we have covered
 - Source 3rd party data from Snowflake data marketplace